Wake the Sleeping Dragon!

 Wake the Sleeping Dragon! is the twelfth full-length album by American hardcore punk band Sick of It All.
-It was released on November 2, 2018 by Fat Wreck Chords in the United States (on CD and viny) and in Canada (on vinyl) and by Century Media Records in Europe (both on CD and vinyl).
+It was released on November 2, 2018 by Fat Wreck Chords in the United States (on CD and vinyl) and in Canada (on vinyl) and by Century Media Records in Europe (both on CD and vinyl).
 Wake the Sleeping Dragon! is the band's first release on Fat Wreck Chords in 15 years.

 Background

 The album was announced by Sick of It All in August 2018.
 The first song of the upcoming album, "Inner Vision", was released the same month.
 A second song, the title track "Wake the Sleeping Dragon", was released in October 2018.
 A lyric video for this song was released a few days later.
 A day after the official release of Wake the Sleeping Dragon!, a music video for "That Crazy White Boy Shit" was released.
 A music video for "Self Important Shithead" was released in July 2019.
+In June of 2020 a music video for the song “Bulls Anthem” was released, the video was made entirely from clips that fans submitted of them singing the song.

+Writing

+the album title Wake the Sleeping Dragon! refers to a protest mechanism.
+In an interview Drummer Armand Majidi stated “On this record, we had a more open, communal, tongue-in-cheek approach to lyric writing,” “So many different topics were covered, some way more lighthearted than others.
+We’ve done ‘serious’ so often, that what might stand out most to people is how much fun we had with the lyrics.
+It’s always time for revolution, so that message is loud and clear on multiple songs.”